wp-plugins/gwolle-gb/readme.txt

 in the WordPress.org forums or send me an email to gwolle (at) wolfgangtimme (dot) de.
 You may also use my homepage's comment section.
 I'd be glad to hear your opinion and/or feature request.

+Please note: At the moment, Gwolle-GB does *not* work with WordPress MU.
+I'm working on it, but at the moment it's just not working.
+Sorry, guys!

 = Changelog =

+0.9.6
+[new] When viewing 'all' entries you can now enable/disable entries by just clicking at the icon.
+(AJAX, Yey!)
+[new] French language (thanks, cobestran.com)
+[new] Author's can now be linked to his/her website.
+(Can be turned off in the settings.)
+[new] Smilies are now replaced using the built-in WP smiley engine.
+(Can be turned off in the settings.)
+[fix] 'Spam' is now only an attribute, no longer a state.
+This results in only two states: 'checked' and 'unchecked'.
+[fix] Cleaned up the code a lot and using a lot of functions.
+(Check the "func.php" files for futher reading.)
+[fix] Date is now displayed as configured at the WP options page.
+[fix] Admin entries: Only show stuff member's name if found.

 0.9.5
 [new] You can now import guestbook entries from the popular "DMSGuestbook" plugin easily.